Services

 Decide whether business-hours response is enough

 The main difference between Standard and Enterprise is after-hours response.
-If waiting until the next business window would create a serious problem, Enterprise is usually the better fit.
+If waiting until the next business-hours window would create a serious problem, Enterprise is usually the better fit.

 3